blaxkmiradev/file-upload-api/README.md

-🚀 Simple Express File Upload API
+#Simple Express File Upload API

-A minimalist, secure Express.js API designed for handling image uploads.
-This project uses Multer middleware to manage multipart/form-data, ensuring files are validated by type and size before being stored.
+A lightweight, secure Express.js API designed for handling image uploads.
+This project uses the Multer middleware to manage multipart/form-data, ensuring files are validated by type and size before being stored.

-📂 Directory Structure
+#Directory Structure

 file-upload-api/
-├── uploads/          # Validated images are saved here ├── node_modules/     # Installed dependencies (auto-generated)
+  ├── uploads/          # Validated images are saved here ├── node_modules/     # Installed dependencies
-├── index.js          # Main Express server logic
+  ├── index.js          # Main Express server code
-├── package.json      # Project metadata and dependencies
+  ├── package.json      # Project settings and dependencies
-└── README.md         # Project documentation (this file)
+  └── README.md         # This documentation file

-🛠️ Installation & Setup

-Follow these steps to get your server running locally:
+How to Install and Run

 1. Prerequisites

-Ensure you have Node.js (v14 or higher) installed on your computer.
+Make sure you have Node.js installed on your computer.

-2. Navigate to Project

-Open your terminal or command prompt and enter the project folder:
+2. Open terminal and go to project folder

 cd file-upload-api

-3. Install Dependencies
+3. Install dependencies

-Install the required packages (Express and Multer):

 npm install

-4. Start the Server
+4. Start the server

-Launch the API:

 npm start

-The server will be active at: http://localhost:3000
+The server will be running at: http://localhost:3000

-🚀 API Reference
+API Usage

 Upload an Image

+To upload a file, send a POST request to the /upload endpoint.

 Endpoint: POST /upload
 Content-Type: multipart/form-data

-Field
+Parameter

 Type